Estimated reading time: 8 minutes

 What Is More Important Than Costs and Commissions?

-MER is important!
-Understanding how an advisor is paid and its impact on your investment is important!
+Understanding how an advisor is paid and impacts your investment is important!

-However in my 37 years of advising Canadians I think there are two more important factors.
+However, in my 37 years of advising Canadians, I think there are two more critical factors.

 - The absence of a financial plan

-The axiom we have all heard is buy low, sell high but because of our own behaviour we buy high and sell low.
+The axiom we have all heard is buy low, sell high, but because of our behaviour we buy high and sell low.